The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Results

 Due to relatively round shapes of satellites/subhalos, the projected major axes computed from their bound particles may slightly deviate from the orbital plane, which results in imperfect alignment signals ($\theta_\mathrm{sv,observed}<45^\circ $ but $\theta_\mathrm{sv,observed}>0^\circ $).
 Orientations of more elliptical systems will be better determined, and these systems will have more noticeable alignment signals.
 As mentioned in Section \ref{subsec:cause}, satellites/subhalos heading towards apocenters tend to be more elongated.
-We show CDFs of the ellipticities of satellites/subhalos in Figure \ref{fig:ell}.
-Indeed, satellites/subhalos moving outwards have larger ellipticities, and therefore are more likely to be observed with stronger orbital alignment signals in projection.
-Similarly, in \cite{Pace2022}, satellites with larger ellipticities (ellipticities larger than 0.4), regardless of their motion directions, are found with more prominent alignment signals because their orientations can be better determined.
+We show CDFs of the ellipticities and the observed ellipticities of satellites/subhalos in Figure \ref{fig:ell}.
+Indeed, satellites/subhalos moving outwards have larger ellipticities and hence larger observed ellipticities, and therefore are more likely to be observed with stronger orbital alignment signals in projection.